-Families living within the reach areas of both centres can access Citizen’s Advice and Speech & Language Therapy appointments, which are commissioned by Brent Council, from the Centres.
-Midwives are also based with us at our Curzon site as well as Health Visitors providing weekly clinics.
+Families living within the reach areas of our centres can access Citizen’s Advice and Speech & Language Therapy appointments, which are commissioned by Brent Council, from the Centres.
+Midwives are also based with us at our Curzon site as are Health Visitors who provide weekly clinics.

 We offer and deliver a wide range of services for children and families, including first aid, parenting support and counselling.
 Our services develop and change according to parent’s needs and their views.

 Family Support Workers provide specialist guidance and advice on both an individual and group basis.